EasySensors/ButtonSizeNode/README.md

 - **Controller Setup.**
 Burn the ButtonSizeNode.ino sketch into it an it will became  one of the MySensors home automation network Sensor's Node.
-To create the network you need controller and at least two Nodes one as a Sensor, a Relay or an Actuator Node and the other one as a “Gateway Serial”.
+To create the network you need controller and at least two Nodes one as a Sensor, a Relay or an Actuator Node and the other one as the “Gateway Serial”.
 I personally love [Domoticz](https://domoticz.com/) as conroller.
 Please check this [HowTo](https://github.com/EasySensors/ButtonSizeNode/blob/master/DomoticzInstallMySensors.md) to install Domoticz.

 - **No Controller setup.**
-However, for no-controller setup, as example, you can use 3 nodes - first node as a “Gateway Serial”, second node as a Relay and last one as a Switch for that Relay.
+However, for no-controller setup, as example, you can use 3 nodes - first node as the “Gateway Serial”, second node as a Relay and last one as a Switch for that Relay.
 No controller needed then, keep the Switch and the Relay on the same address and the switch will operate the relay.

 Things worth mentioning about the  [MySensors](https://www.mysensors.org/) Arduino sketch: